asnhck12/find-the-figures/README.md

 # Find the Figures

-A Where's Wally clone created using MERN, where it consists of four levels, each level consists of finding three figures in the main image.
+A Where's Wally clone created using MERN, where it consists of four levels, each level more difficult.
+There are three figures to find in each level, with the attempt being timed.

-Each level increases in difficulty.

-The Backend stores the images location, names and the best times.
+The Backend stores the image locations, figure names and the best times.

 The Backend code can be accessed here: https://github.com/asnhck12/find-the-figures-backend